Master of Music (MM) or Graduate Certificate (GCRT)

 Doctor of Musical Arts (DMA)

-Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Video recordings will not be accepted via mail or email for this program.
+Video recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

 - What are your goals and aspirations in pursuing a career in music?